samverrall/samverrall/README.md

 ## Hi there 👋

 ### What do I do? 💻
-I work as a GoLang develoepr, working on microservices, developing new services and helping to maintain legacy services.
-Actively writing unit tests, utilizing AWS / Docker where I get the opportunity and diving into Kubernetes where I can.
+I work as a Golang developer usaully working on microservices, developing new services and helping to maintain legacy services.
+I actively write unit tests, utilizing AWS / Docker where I get the opportunity and diving into Kubernetes where I can.
 Liasing with the front-end teams and writing release documentation.
-In my own time I build a few personal GoLang projects, whilst also keeping up to date on any new tech that excites me!
+In my own time I build a few personal Golang projects, whilst also keeping up to date on any new tech that excites me!

 ### What am I working on? 🙌
 I'm currently building an open source 'invoicing application' - with a current focus of building the API in Golang.
 [See the repo here](https://github.com/samverrall/invoice-api-service).